TheAIFramework/HPDSO22-Stockholm-Challenge/README.md

 2. Process Challenge STEP 1 and STEP 2 as quickly as possible.

 Time your code from the moment it reads data, until it has completed STEP 2 and prints the result.

+3. Create a README.md with instructions, and credits to 3 people that worked on the project.

 **The winner will be selected according to 3 criteria: correctness, speed, and elegance.**